-- Limitations of where you can live and work – If you are convicted of a sex crime, you are limited to where you can live, purchase property, and what field of work you can have a career.
+- Limitations of where you can live and work – If you are convicted of a sex crime, you are limited to where you can live, purchase property, and what field of work you can have a career in.
 A convicted offender will not be able to live within 500 feet (about one block) of childcare facilities, schools, or the victim’s home in the offender’s case.
-Additionally, an offender will not be able to work in any field that typically involves people under the age of 17, such as teaching or coaching.
+Additionally, an offender cannot work in any field typically involving people under 17, such as teaching or coaching.

 What Are Some Defenses Against a Public Lewdness Charge?